AviatorNic28/ECE-461-Phase-2/README.md

 The project aims to develop a command-line interface (CLI) tool for ACME Corporation to facilitate the trustworthy reuse of open-source Node.js modules.
 Addressing concerns from their software architects, the CLI will evaluate modules based on criteria such as ramp-up time, correctness, bus factor, responsiveness, and license compatibility with the GNU Lesser General Public License v2.1.
 The output will provide users with an overall score and detailed sub-scores for each module, ensuring informed decision-making for future Node.js service developments.
 This tool will set the groundwork for potential web service integration in future phases.

-## TODO / Double Check (remove later):
+## TODO (remove later):
-* Implement/Check metrics (busfactor, correctness, license compatible, rampup). (also find way to calculate in parallel)
-* syntax checker passes, we just need to make sure the above metrics are computed correctly and return floats.
+* Check correctness metric. (not sure what is wrong with it... has to do with calling `octokit.repo.getContent`)
+* cleanup metrics (var names, comments, print statements, etc.) and run in parallel.
-* add 20 test cases (each metric has at least 1 test case), line coverage is printed (80% min).
+* add 20 test cases (min 1 for each metric), line coverage printed (min 80%).
-* make sure to move final run executable into project root directory.
+* move final run executable into project root.
-* make sure to go through and remove all uncessary print statements, if we can, rewrite them to the log file (if in correct mode.)
-* make sure to scale latency between score (0 to 1).
+* make sure all latency scores are scaled between [0, 1], right now the latency is just measured in seconds and is returned for each metric.
+* add support for npmjs urls (e.g `https://www.npmjs.com/package/even`).
+* remove harded-coded `test_urls.txt` path in `package.json` setup script.

 ## Notes (remove later)
 * "Ramp-up time measures" documentation complexity and the number of contributions/contributors.